Azankaiser777/Web_dev_project/README.md

 # My Personal Portfolio Website

-Hey there! 👋 This is my portfolio website that I built during my second semester of BSc Web Development & Cyber Security.
-I wanted to create something simple yet professional to show off my work.
+Hey!
+I made this portfolio website during my second semester studying BSc Web Development & Cyber Security.
+I tried to keep things simple but still make it look professional.

 ## What's Inside
-- A clean home page introducing myself
-- Projects page showing what I've worked on
-- Skills section displaying what I know
-- Contact form to get in touch with me
-- Video demo of the website
-- About page with my site report

-## Tools I Used
-- HTML5 for structure
-- CSS3 for styling
-  - Flexbox and Grid for layouts
-  - Animations for smooth interactions
-  - Responsive design that works on phones and computers

-## Cool Features
-- Smooth animations when hovering over elements
-- Clean and modern navigation menu
-- Project cards with hover effects
-- Contact form that's easy to use
-- Image lightbox for viewing validation screenshots
-- Gradient backgrounds for visual appeal

-## Page Structure
-- index.html - Home page
-- projects.html - My project showcase
-- skills.html - My skill set
-- contact.html - Get in touch
-- videoDemo.html - Website demonstration
-- sitereport.html - About page with development details

-## Current Status
-✅ Main structure complete
-✅ Styling finished
-✅ Responsive design implemented
-✅ Content added

-Just needs some final touches and content updates!

-## Browser Support
-Works great on:
+- Home page where I introduce myself
+- Projects page with some stuff I've worked on
+- Skills page showing what I know how to do
+- Contact page if you want to reach out
+- Video showing how the website works
+- Site report with all the technical details

+## Tools Used
+- HTML5 for the basic structure
+- CSS3 for making it look nice
+  - Flexbox and Grid to arrange things
+  - Some cool animations when you click around
+  - Works on phones and computers :)

+## Some Cool Features
+- Things move smoothly when you hover over them
+- Nice clean menu at the top
+- Project cards that look neat
+- Simple contact form
+- Image viewer for the validation stuff
+- Pretty gradient backgrounds

+## How It's Organized
+- index.html - Where you land first
+- projects.html - Shows my work
+- skills.html - Lists what I know
+- contact.html - How to reach me
+- videoDemo.html - See the site in action
+- sitereport.html - All the technical stuff

+## Where I'm At
+Got the main parts done:
+- Basic structure
+- All the styling
+- Works on different screens
+- Added all the content

+Just need to polish things up a bit!

+## Should Work On
 - Chrome
 - Firefox
 - Safari
 - Edge
+- And so on!

 ---
-Made with ❤️ by Muhammad Azaan Kaiser
+Made by Muhammad Azaan Kaiser
+(I'm still learning, but I'm pretty happy with how this turned out!)